-Share capital means that issued a share of ownership of the business to someone against the fixed amount.
-You will go to learn the meaning, types, and classes of the share capital in this article.
+Share capital means that issued a share of ownership of the business to someone against a fixed amount.
+You will go to learn the meaning, types, and classes of share capital in this article.

-When the amount of total capital divided into the numbers of shares then it will be known as share capital.
-So, If the business type is Company then Share Capital means getting investment for business from the Natural or artificial person by issues shares of ownership.
-Shares are measured in the units.
+When the amount of total capital is divided into the numbers of shares then it will be known as share capital.
+So, If the business type is Company then Shares Capital means getting investment for business from a Natural or artificial person by issuing shares of ownership.
+Shares are measured in units.

-In simple words, that Capital which is shared with other persons known as shares capital.
+In simple words, that capital shared with other persons is known as shares capital.

 It can be divided into the following types on the basis of nature.

-Authorised, Registered or Nominal Capital Is that for which the company is authorised for the maximum amount of capital by the memorandum of a company to issue its capital.
+Authorised, Registered or Nominal Capital Is that for which the company is authorised for the maximum amount of capital by the memorandum of association of a company to issue its capital.

-It is stated separately for each class or kind of capital i.e. maximum limit for Preference share and maximum limit for Equity shares to issue its share capital.
+It is stated separately for each class or kind of capital i.e. maximum limit for Preference shares and the maximum limit for Equity shares to issue its share capital.

 “authorised capital or nominal capital means such capital as is authorised by the memorandum of a company to be the maximum amount of share capital of the company;”